 One of Australia’s reputed insurance providers, GoInsurance, even offers special Dental Tourism policies that provide:

 - Emergency Overseas Dental Treatment

 - Trip Cancellation in the event that the procedure is cancelled or rescheduled

 - Additional Transport and Accommodation if there are complications with the procedure or if a companion needs to accompany the patient

 - Return Travel and Accommodation for remedial dental treatment in the event that the initial procedure isn’t successful and requires a re-visit overseas

-It's also important to remember that many dental treatments may require rectification works for minor issues,and that they most require ongoing maintenance.
+It's also important to remember that many dental treatments may require rectification works for minor issues, and require ongoing maintenance.
 Since materials and procedures differ from Australian clinics, your local dentist may not be able to service your ongoing needs.

 Evaluating The Risks

 While the costs might look attractive at first, there’s more at stake when making the decision to seek medical treatment of any type abroad, including dental procedures.
 Because it’s your health on the line, you should never make the decision to go abroad for dental treatment solely based on the costs.